michaeltroger/michaeltroger.com/docs/latintocyrillic/privacy/index.md

 The app optionally allows to copy text to your clipboard.

 ## Up-to-Dateness of this Policy
-This policy is currently valid and was created in March, 2024.
+This policy is currently valid and was created in September, 2025.
 Since the app will be updated from time to time, I might also update this policy.
 The current policy will always be available at this URL.
 The policy is [open-source]({{ site.website_source_root_url }}{{ page.path }}) like the rest of the app, so you can also check the history of changes.